-- The temperature at the ocean surface varies from north to south based on the sun's heat. - The range of temperature varies at different ocean depths and in different regions.
+- The temperature at the ocean surface varies from north to south based on the sun's heat. - The salinity at the ocean surface remains fairly constant across the globe. - The range of temperature varies at different ocean depths and in different regions.